fruit and fresh vegetables with a runner in the middle and mountains in the background

 Key Takeaways

 Ultra running, a sport that tests the limits of endurance and mental fortitude, demands a nuanced approach to nutrition, especially when it comes to caloric intake.
-Understanding how many calories you should consume per hour during an ultra marathon is crucial for maintaining energy levels and optimizing performance.
+Understanding calories per hour in ultrarunning is crucial for maintaining energy levels and optimizing performance.

 Caloric Intake for Ultra Runners